 Much of the eastern half, along the Thames and through the Chilterns, is on footpaths or bridleways, often through noble beech woodlands, the line alternating between the edge of the hills and the Vale beneath, where it often follows the Icknield Way track.
 This section passes through or near to a number of villages, and is better provided with facilities for accommodation and refreshment.
 Many of these towns and villages, and those in the western half, are well worth a visit for their heritage and architectural interest alone.

-Some sections are still Byways Open to All Traffic, where you are likely to encounter motorbikes or 4WD vehicles, though seasonal Traffic Regulation Orders are enforced during the winter to protect the surface.
+Some sections are still Byways Open All Traffic, where you are likely to encounter motorbikes or 4WD vehicles, although seasonal Traffic Regulation Orders are in force during the winter to protect the surfaces.

 For places to stay, maps and satellite maps, see the National Trail’s interactive map.
 Further accommodation information can be obtained by searching the internet using the name of the relevant town or village.

 Click here to access a detailed account of what walking the Ridgeway has to offer by Anthony Burton, author of a guide to the Ridgeway and presenter of a DVD about the Trail.
 This is an informative and interesting read, but please bear in mind that references in it to pubs and accommodation may now be out of date.